Handsworth Grange Community Sports College

 Handsworth Grange Community Sports College also known as Handsworth Grange School is an academy and part of the Minerva Learning Trust.
 It is located in Sheffield, South Yorkshire, England.
 The school educates over 1,000 pupils.
 The building was previously the site of Beaver Hill Comprehensive, but the school changed its name when it amalgamated with Brook School.

 School organisation

-The present headteacher is Nick Parker.

 School was designated "outstanding" by OFSTED in 2017.
 GCSE results had risen for 6 years in a row making the school one of the most improved schools in Sheffield over the last few years.
 The school converted to academy status in October 2014.
 Since the conversion to an academy the results have taken a dramatic drop down to 41% 5A*-C from the 2014 figure of 60%, and the 2013 peak of 63%.
 The school failed to make these results public to the media on results day, but did release a "Progress 8" figure a year earlier than required of +0.23.